websemantics/themeblr/README.md

 ## Static Pages

 This project supports generating static content for Github Pages.
-The original project, [Bootstrap](https://github.com/twbs/bootstrap) used this feature to generate documentation.
+The original [Bootstrap](https://github.com/twbs/bootstrap) project used this feature to generate documentation.

 Grunt copies the theme built `css` and `js` files to `docs/dist` and processes any `scss` / `js` files in `docs/assets/scss` / `docs/assets/js` into  `docs/assets/css` and  `docs/assets/js` respectively .
 You might also want to uncomment `postcss-docs` script in `package.js` to enable docs postcss processing.

-To build the docs separately run,
+To build the docs pages run,

 ```
-grunt docs
+npm run prep-release
 ```

 The following section provides examples of projects using this feature to generate project static pages.